arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

         discouraged in Arduino examples, and in the future the TensorFlowLite library might change to make the sketch simpler.
   The circuit:
-  - Arduino Nano 33 BLE or Arduino Nano 33 BLE Sense Rev2 board.
+  - Arduino Nano 33 BLE Rev2 board.
   Created by Don Coleman, Sandeep Mistry
   Modified by Dominic Pajak, Sandeep Mistry
   This example code is in the public domain.